scriptkiddienotes/learning-log/_posts/2025-09-16-How-32-bit-and-64-bit-Processors-Fetch-Data.md

 excerpt : CPUs don’t fetch data one byte at a time , they grab chunks called words.
 This post explains how 32-bit and 64-bit processors handle memory alignment
 ---

-# How 32-bit and 64-bit Processors Fetch Data

 The CPU (processor) gets data from RAM.
 But it doesn’t take it one byte at a time , the CPU grabs chunks of memory called *words*.
 How big a word is depends on the processor.

 Each box = 1 byte.
 Grouped into words of 4 bytes (for 32-bit CPU):